ual/dataquick/ucb_documentation/indicators.md

 • Code is in `stats_sqft_rooms_current.py`

 **Next steps**
-• Repeat for each year in the historical assessor table
+• Repeat using the panel methodology so that we capture additions to existing properties rather than new construction

 ==========